 DOE is compiling a Teaming Partner List to facilitate the formation of project teams for this FOA.
+Coordination with utility entities is encouraged in support of the FOA goals outlined in Table 1.
 The Teaming Partner List allows organizations that may wish to participate on a project to express their interest to other applicants and explore potential partnerships.